ashcentral05/Deep-Learning---Attention-Unet/README.md

 <pre><code>
 python Data.py </code></pre>

+Note: The pipeline resizes SAR images using bilinear interpolation and masks via nearest-neighbor interpolation.
+For augmented right-angle rotations, masks are explicitly re-thresholded to ensure boundaries stay strictly binary.
+There's a training set of 6455 images and a validation set of 1615 images.
+5% of the training samples are augmented with random rotations, horisontal flip, and vertical flip，as a result, the final training set contains approximately 115% of the original data.
+This process may take **3-4 minutes**.

 ### Advanced Options & Arguments
 If the original dataset is too heavy for your local machine's RAM or GPU memory, or if you want to configure data augmentation, you can pass the following optional arguments through the terminal: